MBakirci/QPangReborn/README.md

 ## How do I run QPang?

 1. Download and install `QPangSetup_NL 20120502.exe` from the GDrive folder.
-2. Download all files from the `20120502 Patch` folder and place them in the QPang installation folder.
+2. Download all files from the `20120502 Patch #2` folder and place them in the QPang installation folder.
 3. Rename or remove the "HShield" directory (I recommend to rename it so you have a backup).
-4. Execute `Run QPang.bat`.
+4. Execute `Play QPang.bat`.

-We have to bypass the launcher (`QPang.exe`) because the `Server.Updater` is not finished and it is quicker.
-It is also useful when you want to use OllyDbg or something else like it.

 ## How do I run the emulators?